 In March 2017, The Mind Trust and UNCF hosted a “community conversation” on the topic of “School Finance,” which engaged the local community in conversations about how schools are funded and how funding varies across school type and based on the population of students served.
 The topic featured conversations with educational leaders, Melissa Ambre, Joseph Heidt, Kelli Marshall, and Weston Young.

 Community Conversation: Human Capital & Teacher Diversity

-In January 2017, The Mind Trust and UNCF hosted a “community conversation” on the topic of “Human Capital & Teacher Diversity,” which engaged the local community in conversations around improving education in Indianapolis.
+In January 2017, The Mind Trust and UNCF hosted a “community conversation” on the topic of “Human Capital & Teacher Diversity,” which engaged the local community in conversations about the ways local organizations are attracting and recruiting excellent teachers and school leaders of color and others from diverse backgrounds to serve in and lead local schools.
 The topic featured conversations with educational leaders, Dr. Kenith Britt, Sara Marshall, Amar Patel, and Joe White.

 Community Conversation: Who’s Running Our Schools?

 In November 2016, The Mind Trust and UNCF hosted another in a series of “community conversations” which engaged the local community in conversations around improving education in Indianapolis.
 The topic featured conversations with school leaders of three Innovation Network Schools within the Indianapolis Public Schools (IPS).

 Community Conversation: School Equity

 In February 2016, The Mind Trust and UNCF hosted a “community conversation” on the topic of “School Equity,” during which community stakeholders discussed ways to ensure that every child in Indianapolis has equitable educational opportunities and experiences.
 Click here to see video from the event.